marcelpetrick/DevNotes/BeenThereSeenThat/20240410_SecurelyConnectDemoBadgeToTheAwsCloud__EmbeddedWorld/README.md

   * deploying connected devices
   * managing and scaling large fleets
   * managing security and privacy
-* a prototype is done in 5 minutes, but rolling out i hundreads ofthrousands needs more effort
+* a prototype is done in 5 minutes, but rolling out in hundreds of thousands needs more effort

 ## AW ressources
 * AWS IoT Core; like an MQTT broker - fully compliant, MQTT 3 and 5; securely and privately wrapped